women-in-ai-ireland/Feb-2022-WaiPRACTICE-001/README.md

 # SkyNet
 Github repo for group 001 Feb 2022 cohort of WaiPRACTICE

-##  Predicting Botnet Attack on IOT Devices
+##  Predicting Botnet Attacks on IOT Devices